astronomer/docs/learn/get-started-with-airflow.md

     from pendulum import datetime
     ```

-    The imported packages are:

-    - The `dag` and `task` decorators from Airflow, which are used to define the DAG and TaskFlow API tasks.
-For more information, see [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators.md).
-    - A traditional Airflow operator that simplifies running a bash command, the [BashOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/BashOperator).
-    - The `Dataset` class from Airflow, which is used to schedule this DAG to run whenever the `example_astronauts` DAG's `get_astronauts` task completes successfully.
-For more information, see [Datasets and data-aware scheduling in Airflow](airflow-datasets.md).
-    - The `chain` function from Airflow, which is used to define task dependencies.
-For more information, see [Manage task and task group dependencies in Airflow](managing-dependencies.md).
-    - The `datetime` class from the [pendulum package](https://pendulum.eustace.io/), which is used to define the `start_date` of the DAG.

 4. Instantiate a DAG using the `@dag` decorator on top of a Python function:

     ```python